AdmaJonse/chess/README.md

 ## Test

-Unit tests are defined for each sorting algorithm.
+Unit tests are defined for all methods in this project.
 To execute unit tests, run the following:

 ```
 > make test